openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling/Flavor/Flavor.md

 # Flavor

-Displaying the VM flavor (CPU and Memory) in the Scheduling section .
+Displaying the VM flavor (CPU and Memory) in the Scheduling section.

 ![vm page flavor medium](img/Flavor-0-0.jpg)
 VM flavor is set on the creation process.